-Let us illustrate these procedures with an example.
+These procedures could be illustrated with the following example.
 In the first iteration of the loop over $H$ (lines \ref{alg:h}-\ref{alg:end:h}) $h$ is the second feature from $H$, and P contains the first one, i.e. $p=h'$ (line \ref{alg:p}).
 In the innermost loop of line \ref{alg:hprime}, we have then $h$ as the only element in $D_{h}$; resulting in the subtraction of $p=h'$ from $h$, with the set of features $D_{hp}$ becoming $D_{h \setminus h'}$.
 In line \ref{alg:PDh}, this new set is added to $P$.
-In the third iteration over $H$ things become more interesting.
-The algorithm starts taking the third element of $H$, say $h''$, which must be subtracted from from $P$, that at this point equals $P=\{h' \cup D_{h \setminus h'}\}$.
+In the third iteration over $H$, the algorithm takes the third element of $H$, say $h''$, which must be subtracted from $P$, that at this point equals $P=\{h' \cup D_{h \setminus h'}\}$.
 The interesting aspect of this third iteration is that the loop over features $p \in P$ (lines \ref{alg:p}-\ref{alg:end:p}) now runs over more than one feature.
 For clarity of exposition let us rename these as $P=\{p^1,p^2,\dots,p^{|P|}\}$.
 In the first iteration of this second loop, we obtain the difference set $D_{h'' \setminus p^1}$.
 In the next iteration, we have to subtract $p^2$ from each of the features in $D_{h'' \setminus p^1}$.
 At this point it becomes clear why we need the additional third loop over $D_h$ in lines~\ref{alg:hprime}-\ref{alg:end:hprime}: for $p^2$, we need to produce the difference set $d \setminus p^2$ for each $d$ in $D_h=D_{h' \setminus p^1}$, which must be conducted incrementally.
-At the end of this loop, the resulting difference features are in $D_h$ and we use this set for $p^3$, the next element in $P$.
+At the end of this loop, the resulting difference features are in $D_h$, and we use this set for $p^3$, the next element in $P$.
 In other words, each iteration over $P$ produces a set $D_h$, which becomes gradually smaller w.r.t. the number of FC contexts represented.
 After subtracting all $p \in P$, we have a final set $D_h$ which does not overlap with any $p$.
 The union of these difference sets (line \ref{alg:Dhp}) is added to the partition set $P$, and the algorithm proceeds with the next feature in $H$.